AgnelSelvan/opengl_book/readMe.md

-### This is an example of rendering a QUAD using Indexed Buffer Strategy - More effiencent than tutorial
+### This is an example of error handling in OpenGL